openmfp/portal-server-lib/README.md

 Main features of this library are:

 * Provide a Dynamic Luigi configuration, without the need to deploy a library
-* Authentication capabilities with GitHub and IAS
+* Authentication capabilities with GitHub and Auth Server
 * Dynamic development capabilities - Embed your local MicroFrontend into a running luigi frame.

 # Getting started